radiopushka/LiveBackground/README.md

 - `20` is the frame rate (FPS).
 - `0` is the frame skip modulus.

+## Tips
+ - you can run the videoconv.sh script with `o` following the filename like for example `videoconv.sh sample.mp4 o`
+ - this will optimize the output for better CPU performorance while still keeping the image relatively sharp.
+ - It will reduce render CPU usage by half but it will make the image ever so slightly grainy.

 ### Performance:
 On an Intel i7 8th generation, both X11 and the program will consume approximately 1.9-2.5% of one CPU core at 20 FPS.
 For higher frame rates (e.g., 24 FPS on an i5), CPU usage could increase to 4-5%, with animation-heavy renders like "The Drive."